FullMoonIssue/subtitler/README.md

 - an ending time
 - one or two lines of text
 - an empty line

-A time (in a .srt file) contains :

-- an hour
-- a minute
-- a second
-- a millisecond

 The block textual representation will looks like this :